How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 When a finger is broken, there is no specific position in which it is recommended to hold it.
 The main rule in this case is to ensure the immobility of the broken finger in the position in which it is in a relaxed state.
 As a rule, if the finger does not change its position, then the pain in it remains at an average level, that is, relatively tolerable.

-It will also be useful to support the entire upper limb with a kerchief bandage or an impromptu splint.
+It will also be useful to support the entire upper limb with a bandage or improvised splint.
 This is done to reduce the mobility of the hand on which the broken finger is located, and, accordingly, to reduce the likelihood of even accidentally touching surrounding structures with the finger.
-It is also useful to gently pull the shoulder and forearm to the body with the help of special bandages such as Velpo and Deso.
-This manipulation further immobilizes the hand and secures the broken finger.
+It is also useful to gently pull the shoulder and forearm towards the body using special bandages such as Velpeau and Deso.
+This manipulation further immobilizes the hand and protects the broken finger.

-As mentioned earlier, pain provokes the development of inflammatory processes in damaged tissues, and the inflammatory process leads to increased pain.
-Accordingly, a vicious circle is formed, which must be interrupted to reduce the progression of the symptoms of inflammation.
-To this end, it is necessary that the victim take either an analgesic or anti-inflammatory drug as soon as possible after the injury.
+As stated earlier, pain provokes the development of inflammatory processes in damaged tissues, and the inflammatory process leads to increased pain.
+Accordingly, a vicious circle is formed that must be interrupted to reduce the progression of inflammatory symptoms.
+To this end, it is necessary for the victim to take either a pain reliever or an anti-inflammatory drug as soon as possible after the injury.

-At home, the most common anti-inflammatory and pain medications are:
+At home, the most common anti-inflammatory and painkillers are:

 • ibufen;